MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 Before running the build command to create your LUIS application in Azure cognitive services, you need to modify your `.lu` files to include the information required to enable it to defer user input to QnA Maker which it does by creating a new `DeferToRecognizer` intent which is created using the following format: `DeferToRecognizer_<recognizer-type>_<dialog-name>`.
 For example, in **RootDialog.lu** the new intent would be `DeferToRecognizer_QnA_RootDialog`, and it will contain the questions from **RootDialog.qna** as its user utterances.
 When a user asks any of these questions the bot will direct it to the [QnA Maker Recognizer][qna-maker-recognizer] for processing.
 Note also that **RootDialog.qna** references **ChitChat.qna**, and the contents of that referenced file will also be included in the new cross-trained **RootDialog.lu** file.

-To create the cross-trained files, both `.lu`  and `.qna`, you can use either the BF CLI `luis:cross-train` or `qnamaker:cross-train` commands.
+To create the cross-trained files, both `.lu`  and `.qna`, you can use either the BF CLI `luis:cross-train` or `qnamaker:cross-train` command.
 The following demonstrates using the `luis:cross-train` command:

 ``` cli
 bf luis:cross-train -i <input-folder-name> -o <output-file-name> --config <cross-train-configuration-file>